fanevoda/ai-football-commentary/README.md

-# 🎙️ AutoCommentator: AI Football Match Commentary Generator
+#AutoCommentator: AI Football Match Commentary Generator

 This project is a prototype system for **automatic generation of football match commentary** using computer vision, natural language generation, and speech synthesis.
 It analyzes football videos, detects key events, and produces realistic audio commentary in real time.